Pool mechanics

 The fire-and-forget sync

-What syncs:
+What syncs

 - title, description, solution_summary, test_scenarios, ai_opinion, ai_verdict

-- status, complexity, priority
+- status, complexity, priority, pool_status

 - project_name, project_color

-What doesn't sync:
+What doesn't sync

 Pool view